oracle-livelabs/database/23cfree/js-generic-json/json.md

     }
     ```

     The function returns an array of employees matching the search criteria, the employee's name.
-In our scenario there aren't any duplicate `enames` stored in the collection, the function can therefore return an array with a maximum of 1 items.
+In our scenario there aren't any duplicate `enames` stored in the collection, the function can therefore return an array with a maximum of 1 item.
 In case there aren't any hits an empty array is returned instead.

     Let's try and find an employee using the following example: